Kentucky man who shot classmates in '97 imprisoned for life

 Michael Carneal, now 39, told parole board members last week that he would live with his parents and continue his mental health treatment if they agreed to release him.
 He admitted that he still hears voices like the ones that told him to steal a neighbor's pistol and fire it into the crowded lobby of Heath High School in 1997.
 However, Carneal said that with therapy and medication, he has learned to control his behavior.

+“It’s so hard to believe I don’t have to worry about it again,” she said.
+“I guess I'll realize it later.
+It will sink in.”

+Jenkins Smith watched the hearing from her home in Kirksey with another victim, Kelly Hard Alsip, and their families.
+Her oldest son, who is 15, had been worried that if Carneal were released he would come to their house, she said.

-Several of those wounded in the shooting and relatives of those who were killed also spoke to the parole board panel last week.
+Jenkins Smith, Alsip, others who were wounded in the shooting, and relatives of those who were killed spoke to the parole board panel last week.
 Most expressed a wish for Carneal to spend the rest of his life in prison.
 Carneal told the panel there are days that he believes he deserves to die for what he did, but other days he thinks he could still do some good in the world.

-A Kentucky man who killed three fellow students and wounded five others when he was 14 years old should learn on Monday whether he will be released on parole or remain behind bars.

-Michael Carneal, now 39, told parole board members last week that he still hears voices like the ones that told him to steal a neighbor's pistol and fire it into the crowded lobby of Heath High School in 1997.
-However, Carneal said that with therapy and medication, he has learned to control his behavior.

-Speaking by videoconference from the Kentucky State Reformatory in La Grange, he also apologized to his victims, including the entire tightknit community of Heath, just outside of Paducah.
-The students who were killed in the Dec.
+Speaking by videoconference from the Kentucky State Reformatory last week, Carneal apologized to his victims, including the entire tightknit community of Heath, just outside of Paducah.
+Killed in the Dec.
 1, 1997, shooting were 17-year-old Jessica James, 15-year-old Kayce Steger, and 14-year-old Nicole Hadley, who Carneal said was a “very good friend” to him.

 “I’m sorry for what I did,” he said.
 “I know it’s not going to change things or make anything better, but I am sorry for what I did.”

-He told the board how his sister used to drive him to excel both academically and athletically.

-“She always wanted to strive to push us to be our best.
-And we’ve been missing that every day since she was taken from us,” he said.
-“I’ll never be able to touch her again, or hear her talk me through things.”

-Carneal was a 14-year-old freshman when he opened fire on a before-school prayer circle that met in the lobby each morning.
-He was given the maximum sentence for someone his age at the time, a life sentence with a possibility of parole after 25 years.
-When the parole board meets on Monday morning, it could vote to release him, defer his next parole decision for up to 10 years, or order Carneal to serve out his full sentence.
+Carneal was a freshman when he opened fire on a before-school prayer circle that met in the lobby each morning.
+He was given the maximum sentence for someone his age at the time, life in prison with the possibility of parole after 25 years.

-Missy Jenkins Smith, who was paralyzed by one of Carneal's bullets and uses a wheelchair, watched him make his case for parole from her home in Kirksey alongside a friend who was also wounded in the shooting, Kelly Hard Alsip, and their relatives.
-The group expressed disbelief when they heard Carneal say he had last heard voices in his head a couple of days before, telling him to jump off the stairs.

-Jenkins Smith had testified to the parole board the previous day that she thought he was too mentally ill to be released.
-She was concerned Carneal could become violent again if he stopped taking his medication or his medication stopped working.
+A two-person panel of the parole board considered his case last week but could not reach a unanimous decision, sending the case to the full board meeting on Monday.

 Credit: Michael Clevenger